zahusnantes/IACLIB/README.md

 - ARM CPU: In addition to GPU and microcontroller support, the project is compatible with ARM CPUs.
 Make sure you have a compatible ARM CPU, and install the necessary libraries and dependencies for ARM architecture.
 Consult your system's documentation for ARM-specific setup instructions.

 ## User Guide

-### Data

-The project involves working with various data structures to represent input data for the Convolutional Neural Network (CNN).
-Here are the key configurations related to the data structures defined in the project:

-#### Data Types

-The data structures in the project use the following types:

-- **WEIGHT_TYPE:** Type for representing weights in the CNN.
-- **DATA_TYPE:** Type for representing raw data.
-- **WEIGHT_PARSE_SIGNATURE:** Signature for parsing weights.

-#### Data Shapes

-The data structures define shapes to represent different dimensions of the input data:

-- **Shape1D:** Represents a 1-dimensional shape.
-- **Shape2D:** Represents a 2-dimensional shape (width, height).
-- **Shape3D:** Represents a 3-dimensional shape (width, height, depth).
-- **Shape4D:** Represents a 4-dimensional shape (width, height, depth, num_images) - designed for image batches.

-#### Data Structures

-The project utilizes various data structures to handle different types of data:

-- **DATA1D:** Represents 1-dimensional data with a specified shape.
-- **DATA2D:** Represents 2-dimensional data with a specified shape.
-- **DATA3D:** Represents 3-dimensional data with a specified shape.
-- **DATA4D:** Represents 4-dimensional data (batch of images) with a specified shape.

 ### Network Definition
 The model architecture is defined in a configuration file named `model.dat`.
 This file serves as a blueprint for the neural network and includes information about the layers, their types, activation functions, and parameters.